mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/veeva-vault-promomats-connector.md

 - Maintains data privacy and compliance by supporting ACL permissions and document-level permissions, simplifying the permission model and reducing the risk of misconfiguration.
 - Uses query string conditions to precisely control the synchronization of articles, ensuring efficient indexing.

-### Examples

-The following table lists example prompts that show how Microsoft 365 Copilot, integrated with the Veeva PromoMats Microsoft Graph connector, can significantly enhance productivity and streamline processes by using PromoMats data.
+The following table lists example prompts that show how Microsoft 365 Copilot, integrated with the Veeva PromoMats connector, can significantly enhance productivity and streamline processes by using PromoMats data.

 |Scenario|Example prompt|
 |:---|:---|